 An error record consists of a generic header followed by a list of sections with actual error information for the event.
-Each section relates to a particular error device (e.g. processor, platform memory, platform PCI Bus, platform ISA Bus etc.), having a section header followed by section body.
+Each section relates to a particular error device (e.g. processor, platform memory, platform PCI Bus, platform ISA Bus, and so on), having a section header followed by section body.